Digital Vegans: with Happy Cow founder, iPhone apps, London Vegans, and Kerry McCarthy MP

 - VegOut (which Eric said wasn’t being updated; there is the official Happy Cow app)

 Some of these, such as Animal Free, are also available for Android.
 Vegan Eating Out offers a similar fast-food list to VeganXpress, although it includes foods with honey.
-Eric Brent recommended the barcode-scanning Vegeble for Android.
+Eric Brent recommended the barcode-scanning Vegeble for Android (now gone).

 Jasmine Singer reviewed a range of apps in January 2011, suggesting that if you’re a software developer looking to “change the world for animals”, an Android app would be a good place to start.